-Standard Ethics estimates that the maximum risk of error in the collection of data, used to weigh up components of the Index, is 1%.
+Standard Ethics estimates that the maximum risk of error in the collection of data, used to weigh up components of the Index, is $1\%^{38}$ .

-There are 23 components in the index.
+There are 22 components in the index.
 It is estimated that for every 3 cases examined, or rather every 33 guidelines, therefore 210 examined variables, 2 variables may be wrongly assessed.
-Therefore, there is an estimated possible error of assessment amounting to 15.3 variables out of the 1610 taken into account.
-This amounts to approximately 0.95%.
+Therefore, there is an estimated possible error of assessment amounting to 15.3 variables out of the 1540 taken into account.
+This amounts to approximately 0.97%.

-The data used were taken from published documents available on the company websites on May 31, 2013.
-The only exception is the indicator C.2, which has been checked, for a second time, on January 31, 2014.
+The data used were taken from published documents available on the company websites on June 15, 2014.